Skip to Content

 For hiking, camping, bicycle touring, and fishing, I prefer using a poncho.
 In particular, a poncho tarp.
 In my experience, I have found that the lighter and more compact my pack is, the happier I am.
 I began slowly switching to ultralight and multi-use gear to reduce my pack weight.
 A good poncho is the ultimate piece of multi-use gear.
 It offers 3 main functions.

 Having said this, there is one occasion where I prefer to pack my rain jacket instead of my poncho.
-That is while traveling internationally on a trip where I plan to spend most of my time in cities and staying in hostels and hotels.
+That is while traveling where I plan to spend most of my time in cities.
+I also wear a rain jacket for commuting and running errands on rainy days.

-A rain jacket usually makes more sense for travel.
+A rain jacket usually makes more sense for use in cities.
 Mostly because it looks more normal in a city.
 I can wear a rain jacket to a bar or restaurant or out around town and nobody gives me funny looks.
 While walking around in a poncho in some cities, you just stick out.
 I prefer to blend in for a variety of reasons when I travel.

 Sea to Summit Nylon Tarp Poncho